polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ### The module

 The time has come to show off our lua skills.
-Let's see the basic form of the code (in `lua/utils/loaders.lua`):
+Let's see the basic shape of the module's code (in `lua/utils/loaders.lua`):

 ```lua
 ---Helper functions used to safely load Neovim config modules.